-Most businesses are aware of their cleanroom performance requirements because of customer, industry or government specifications.
+Most businesses are aware of their cleanroom performance requirements because of customer, industry, or government specifications.
 These performance requirements identify the cleanroom class level required at a given state or condition.
-There are three levels of condition (states) for testing and characterizing the performance of cleanrooms: As-built, at-rest and operational.
+There are three levels of condition (states) for testing and characterizing the performance of cleanrooms: as-built, at-rest, and operational.
 Specific test methods for these three classifications are outlined in ISO 14644-3:2005.

 Most cleanrooms are rated and sold in the as-built category-an empty room with the filter system running, but without workers and production equipment.
 However, adding workers and equipment will introduce contamination and affect the room rating.
-A clean room may be rated ISO 6 at rest, but at ISO 7 during operation. (see table 1) To comply with performance requirements, the as-built empty room should be tested and benchmarked, followed by testing and documentation of the at-rest and operational states.
-If contamination in the at-rest or operational states are not in compliance, corrective steps need to be taken.
-These steps can range from examining the production process and number of workers in the cleanroom, to testing the room's air flow performance. nation.
-Adding or moving air returns will enable a more vertical and even air flow, improving overall air quality.
-The right balance of filter systems and air returns must be maintained to create positive air pressure inside the cleanroom.
-Positive
+A cleanroom may be rated ISO 6 at rest, but at ISO 7 during operation (Table 1).
+To comply with performance requirements, the as-built empty room should be tested and benchmarked, followed by testing and documentation of the at-rest and operational states.
+If contamination in the at-rest or operational states is not in compliance, corrective steps need to be taken.
+These steps can range from examining the production process and number of workers in the cleanroom, to testing the room's air flow performance.